-- Temperature: At a minimum, temperature shall be monitored and recorded daily starting at the beginning of the active composting cycle until the temperature drops below 55°C after reaching and maintaining a temperature of 55°C or more for the required length of time.35 Temperature measurements shall be measured as follows: - For Turned Windrow Systems At a minimum, each facility shall monitor and record a temperature measurement for every 150 feet of windrow.
-The temperature shall be measured at least 12 to 24 inches below the pile surface. - o For ASP or other Forced Aeration Systems At a minimum, each facility shall monitor and record a temperature measurement for every 200 cubic yards of active compost.
-The temperature shall be measured at least 12 to 18 inches below the surface, or below the point where the cover meets the active compost pile, if using a synthetic or insulating cover. - Turning Frequency (Turned Windrow Systems only): At a minimum, each facility shall monitor and record all turning events for every 150 feet of windrow.
+- Temperature: At a minimum, temperature shall be monitored and recorded at least once a day during the period that the temperature is required to be maintained at or above 55°C.37 Temperature shall be measured as follows: - For Turned Windrow Systems: At a minimum, each operation shall monitor and record a temperature measurement for every 150 feet of windrow.
+The temperature shall be measured no more than 24 inches below the pile surface or below the point where the insulating layer meets the pile surface, if employing a layer of finished compost or other carbonaceous material. - For ASP or other Forced Aeration Systems: At a minimum, each operation shall monitor and record a temperature measurement for every 200 cubic yards of active compost.
+The temperature shall be measured no more than 18 inches below the surface, or below the point where the cover meets the active compost pile, if using a synthetic or insulating cover. - Alternative for Regulated Systems: If the operation where active composting occurs has obtained regulatory approval from a local, state, regional or federal agency for its composting system, as installed, and such approval includes written confirmation that it is sufficient to ensure aerobic activity of the compost, then that operation may implement the monitoring arrangement specified therein.
+The project must demonstrate compliance with the BMP requirements in Section 2.2.
+If regulatory records are insufficient to meet the requirements of this option, then one of the two above options must be employed, depending upon the type of system. - Turning Frequency (Turned Windrow Systems only): At a minimum, each operation shall monitor and record all turning events for every 150 feet of windrow.
 The turning record must include, for each turning event, the calendar date and day of the composting cycle on which the turning event occurred.
 Turning event monitoring and recording shall commence at the start of the active composting cycle, and conclude when the temperature falls below 55°C upon completion of the time and temperature requirements.

 The temperature and turning frequency records shall be used to establish the rate of compliance with the Time, Temperature, and Turning Frequency BMP requirements from Section 2.2.
-The project facility must demonstrate that at a minimum, 90% of the volume of eligible waste composted at the facility was composted in an active composting cycle that met the BMP requirements for Time, Temperature, and Turning Frequency.
+The project must have records to demonstrate the total number of 150 ft. windrow sections and/or 200 cubic yard piles that were formed over the reporting period, and must demonstrate that at least 90% of the windrow sections and/or piles were composted in compliance with the relevant Time, Temperature, and Turning Frequency requirements.